Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Illuminature Festival| ©SecretLondon

-At dusk you can explore nature in a different and very original way, strolling through the ponds and reed beds which have been decorated with huge tunnels of light, colourful water lilies and large lamps depicting animals such as swans, owls, flamingos and more.
+At dusk you can explore nature in a different and very original way, strolling through the ponds and reed beds which have been decorated with huge tunnels of light, colourful water lilies and large lanterns depicting animals such as swans, owls, flamingos and more.

-To take part in the activity you need a ticket, which you can book on the centre's website, and by the time you leave you'll have got some great photos to upload to Instagram!
+To take part in the activity you'll need a ticket, which you can book on the centre's website, and by the time you leave you'll have got some great photos to upload to Instagram!

-10. Hang out among the greatest superheroes on Earth
+12. Hang out with Earth's greatest superheroes

 People in Costume at London ComicCon| ©sharky-san